 The plant in question: Angelica gigas, a Korean native that behaves as a biennial or short-lived perennial in these parts.
-I grow it as the former, letting it sow around where wanted (and removing early on where not, as it’s prodigious).
+I grow it as the former, letting it sow around where wanted (and removing early on where not).
 Apparently I might be able to get some of the larger plants to bloom an extra year if I deadheaded them, instead of allowing them to go to seed.

-A. gigas is a star of high-to-late summer, with 6-to-8-inch domed flowerheads of the darkest wine color.
+A. gigas is a star of high-to-late summer, with 6-to-8-inch domed flowerheads of the darkest wine color in much of August or longer.
 But for me the show begins them those insane-looking buds form, always prompting garden visitors to ask “What’s that?”
 Indeed.

 To have a successful colony, as with any biennial, you need to be vigilant and not accidentally weed out your self-sown babies each spring.
 You also will need varying generations of plants: some at blooming age (one year old) and some babies (to bloom next year).
-So I suggest to get started you buy yourself some plants, perhaps at Digging Dog, and also some seed, maybe from Chiltern, and start a happy if eccentric-looking family.
+So I suggest to get started you buy yourself some plants, perhaps at Annie’s Annuals or Digging Dog, and also some seed, maybe from Select Seeds or Jelitto, and start a happy if eccentric-looking family.